Car rental in Ho Chi Minh city

 Having phoned around, simply take the best deal.

 Anything else to bear in mind?

 Plenty, in particular when you pick up the car up.
-In many cases, car rental staff are incentivised on the extras they can persuade you to take when you pick up the car.
+In many cases, car rental staff are incentivized on the extras they can persuade you to take when you pick up the car.
 My rule is politely to decline everything.
 They are mostly absurdly overpriced insurance options.
 Roadside Assistance Plus, for example, is not necessary.
 If your car breaks down, it’s their problem, not yours, and they need to sort it out.
 Decline the chance to pay for this benefit.

 How can I keep prices down?

 Don’t rent at an airport.
-Airports recognise the value of car rental to passengers and know they can extract a premium.
+Airports recognize the value of car rental to passengers and know they can extract a premium.
 This is passed on to the customer — with lots of other people trying to get a slice.